Fill form to unlock content

 Error - something went wrong!

-Retailers are frustrated, too.
+Retail businesses are frustrated, too.
 They don’t have a good idea of what’s selling and what’s not, and they often don’t spot problems until it’s too late.
-Today, a new generation of vending systems is helping to solve these problems, offering shoppers more convenience and variety, while providing better information and new opportunities for retailers and brands.
+Today, a new generation of smart vending machine systems is helping to solve these problems, offering customers a more convenient shopping experience, while providing better information and new opportunities for retailers and brands.

-Technology developed by Shekel Brainweigh, a retail technology innovator, allows customers to open the door of its innovative vending machine and inspect products before they buy.
-And information about their interactions and purchases can be sent to machine operators and retailers in real time.
+Technology developed by Shekel Brainweigh, a retail technology innovator, allows customers to open the door of its innovative, intelligent vending machine and inspect products before they buy.
+And real-time information about their interactions and purchases can be sent to machine operators and retailers.
 Shekel partnered with refrigerated-products manufacturer Imbera Cooling and vending machine management company Parlevel Systems to deliver its smart-cooler solution called hubz.

 For shoppers, the hubz experience is radically different from using a traditional vending machine.

 “With a traditional machine, you press F6 and you get one product.
 With our machine, you open the door and take as many products as you want,” says Eliran Vaknin, Head of Product for Shekel Brainweigh Retail Innovation Division.
 “You can look at the expiration date, read the nutritional information, and put something back if you don’t want it.
 It’s like using your fridge at home.”